 Why can’t I recycle cooking oil?
 It could be used to make bio-diesel

 We used to accept food oils for recycling, but we only got a small amount and most of it was contaminated.
 This meant we couldn't recycle it.
 You can put small amounts of oil in your general waste bin.
 Businesses should contact their food oil supplier who have recycling options available.

 What happens to my waste that isn’t recycled?

 All waste that can't be recycled is taken to a treatment plant.
 Most of the waste is processed to make RDF (refuse derived fuel) for industry.
-We know that recycling can be complicated but if you’re unsure whether something can be recycled please put it in your normal bin rather than hoping we can recycle it.
-If you put something in your recycle bin that can’t be recycled, it could contaminate the whole wagon meaning your whole neighbourhood’s recycling efforts go to waste.
+We know that recycling can be complicated.
+If you’re unsure whether something can be recycled, please put it in your normal bin rather than hoping we can recycle it.
+If you put something in your recycle bin that can’t be recycled, it could contaminate the whole wagon, meaning your whole neighbourhood’s recycling efforts go to waste.

 Why do I have a sticker on my recycling bin saying it is contaminated?

 This means you have put the wrong materials in your bin.
 It is important to take care with your recycling as we cannot recycle contaminated waste.
 It also costs the council money to dispose of it.

 I saw my sorted recycling being thrown all together into the recycling vehicle, why?